johnbillion/slurpetta/README.markdown

 * Around 12 GB of disk space for plugins
 * Around 3 GB of disk space for themes
+* A few MB of disk space for WordPress core

 ### Something went wrong, how do I do a partial update?